-Wintour went on saying that the term vintage clothing in the case of designer pieces often implies collectability.
+Wintour said that the term vintage clothing often implies collectability in the case of designer pieces.

-For example, a pair of sunglasses made in 1985 that looks no different from a pair made in 2020 is, technically, vintage.
+For example, a pair of sunglasses made in 1985 that looks no different from those made in 2020 is technically vintage.

-However, you can’t refer to these glasses as “80s vintage” if the style is not reflecting any of the defining design elements of that era.
+However, you can’t refer to these glasses as “80s vintage” if the style does not reflect any of that era’s defining design elements.

-Exploring the primary definition of the word ‘vintage’ can shed more light on the subject.
+Exploring the primary definition of ‘vintage’ can shed more light on the subject.

 The Meaning Of Antique Fashion

-An item of clothing, piece of jewellery, furniture, or artwork that’s at least 100 years old is described as ‘antique’.
+An item of clothing, jewelry, furniture, or artwork at least 100 years old is described as an ‘antique’.

-However, the age of any piece marketed as antique must be verifiable.
+However, the age of any piece marketed as an antique must be verifiable.

-For example, if you’re selling an item as antique, but you cannot verify its age, it is safer to refer to it as ‘vintage’.
+For example, if you’re selling an item as antique but cannot verify its age, it is safer to refer to it as ‘vintage’.

 The Meaning Of Retro Fashion

-The term ‘retro’ is used to describe clothing, shoes and accessories inspired by (copies of) older designs, but made in the last 20 years.
+The term ‘retro’ describes clothing, shoes, and accessories inspired by (copies of) older designs but made in the last 20 years.

-Retro fashion is usually more affordable than vintage clothing or antique couture, and tend to be more functional too.
+Retro fashion is usually more affordable than vintage clothing or antique couture and tends to be more functional too.

 Contemporary retro garments do not have to be exact copies of designs from past eras.

-It is enough to be made in the style of the item that inspired it.
+It is enough to be made in the style of the inspired item.

 In this light, a dress inspired by a garment worn by a flapper in the 1920s but made only five years ago is considered retro.

-On the other hand, flapper’s original dress, made in the 1920s, can be called vintage.
+On the other hand, a flapper’s original dress, made in the 1920s, can be called vintage.

-Furthermore, a 19th-century diamond brooch that belonged to your great-great-grandmother can be considered antique.
+Furthermore, a 19th-century diamond brooch that belonged to your great-great-grandmother can be considered an antique.